juliolmuller/estante-virtual/README.md

 - Integrate SASS to a Vue project;
 - Overwrite Bootstrap defaults and creating new themes using SASS/SCSS;
 - Deploying a JSON-server application to **Heroku**;
+- Deploying a Vue.js app to Vercel Serverless Cloud;

 ## :rocket: Technologies & Resources